If you are a coffee enthusiast who’s looking for a more classic, caffein-packed, yet less bitter taste, consider trying drip coffee.

 The Technivorm Moccamaster Comes With A Manually Adjustable Drip-Stop Brew Basket.
 What Does This Mean?

-As aforementioned, there are three settings to manually adjust the drip-stop on top of the filter basket: Open, Partial Open, and Closed.
+As mentioned, there are three settings to manually adjust the drip-stop on top of the filter basket: Open, Partial Open, and Closed.

 The toggling switch is on the front of the brew basket so it shouldn’t be hard to find.